 A spectacular blast white example of this better date.
 The strike is extremely sharp and the surfaces are virtually mark-free.
 A thrilling early Seated Dime!

 A stunning coin with frosty white devices and magnificent iridescent light golden mirrored field.
-This coin is amazing!
+This coin has amazing eye appeal!